We Will All Evolve

-We Will All Evolve is the second album by New Hampshire-based band, Our Last Night.
+We Will All Evolve is the third studio album by New Hampshire-based band Our Last Night.
 It was released on Epitaph Records.
 It was released on May 4, 2010.

 On March 23, the band changed their MySpace layout to reveal the album cover and they also added a song, "Elephants", along with the lyrics.
 On April 7, a second song, "Across the Ocean", was released on AbsolutePunk.